![]() Updated 10 May 2008 |

 Obviously, fashion is not something new: Molière already denounced it (1659) in Les Précieuses ridicules.
 Today, ten year old children fume against their parents if they are refused sports shoes with a bright Nike or Reebok logo.

+I consider myself a citizen, not a consumer.
 Clearly, if I really have to buy something, I wish to find information helping me chose among a vast offering.
 I am thus not totally opposed to advertising.
 But I vehemently combat magical claims about the health benefits of industrial food, "rich in omega three and calcium".
 See an example in my "Reactions" page.
 It is mostly a deception.

 A few consequences of our consumer frenzy: